-Join George Maestri for an in-depth discussion in this video Animating vowel phonemes: O, U, and Y, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating vowel phonemes: O, U, and Y, part of Learning Character Animation.

 …Let's take a look at a few more vowels.
 We're going to look at O, Ooh, U and Y.…And these are all kind of in the…same family, so they'll be animated fairly similarly.…So let's just take a quick look at these.…>> I'm going to start with O, so let's go ahead and play this.…>> Oh.…>> As you can see its similar to most vowels in that it opens…pretty wide, and is louder at the beginning and then gets softer at the end.…So, lets go ahead and…start by going a few frames before the…sound starts and locking in a neutral pose.…